freenas/freenas-docs/userguide/sharing.rst

 To view the AFP share created by the Wizard, click :menuselection:`Sharing --> Apple (AFP)` and highlight the name of the share.
-Click its "Edit" button to see the configuration options shown in
-:numref:`Figure %s <creating_afp_share_fig>`.
+Click its :guilabel:`Edit` button to see the configuration options shown in :numref:`Figure %s <creating_afp_share_fig>`.
 The values showing for these options will vary, depending upon the information given when the share was created.